The 9 dumbest reasons why leaders

 There is a sign on the wall at Netscape, which reads: "Building

-all people are not created equal in business.
-It's no longer enough
+But all people are not created equal in business.
+It's no

 Tomorrow's successful leaders will be those who become connoisseurs